 The most common reasons include evaluating a loan or credit card application or evaluating you as a job candidate.
 Be aware that you must give your employer or potential employer written consent before they can legally request your consumer report.

-Landlords may also require a credit check before approving your rental application, in order to make sure you’re likely to pay your rent on time each month.
+Landlords may also require a credit check before approving your rental application, to make sure you’re likely to pay your rent on time each month.
 They’ll need your written consent and will probably charge you the cost of pulling your credit history.

 When one of these parties does access your credit report, they must notify you when a negative course of action is taken as a result of any items found.